sodomon2/moonterm/README.md

 # MoonTerm
-Moonterm is a simple vte terminal in lua
+Moonterm is a minimalist and customizable terminal in lua

 ## Screenshot